RepsonaHQ/repsona-content-help/articles/002007000-gannt-chart.en.md

 <img src="/images/help/gantt-bar.png" width="181">

 To the right of the task is a date-separated area.
 Clicking on this part will bring up a "bar" where you can set the due date for the task.
 The bar can be moved, stretched and shrunk by drag-and-drop.
+The color of the bar is automatically determined by the color of the responsible user.
+The user's color can be changed in the user settings.

 ### Adjust period, due date, bias (adjust bar)